-On 10 January 2013 Caledonian sent the application form to Options with a cover letter giving an address in Switzerland for Caledonian.
+On 22 June 2012 Caledonian sent the application form to Options with a cover letter giving an address in Switzerland for Caledonian.
 Caledonian said the application and supporting documents were enclosed.
 And it invited Options to contact Caledonian in the event of any queries.
+Caledonian included a checklist which indicated that various documents were enclosed, including 'advice'.
+The checklist said the TVA was emailed to Options that day.